What is Direct to Garment Pringing?

 - True blacks cannot be achieved

-- Excellent quality results
+- Excellent, high-quality results

-- Perfect for small size batches
+- Perfect for small batches

-- Not cost effective for large volumes
+- Not cost-effective for large volumes

-- Limited placement for your design
+- Limited placement options for your design

-CAD Vinyl Printing
+5. CAD Vinyl Printing

 - Can be used on almost all garments and fabrics

-- Not the best option for mass volume
+- Not the best option for mass volume orders

 What To Prepare Before You Contact A Garment Printing Company

-Ensure you have the print design in the correct format you will need for your chosen technique.
-For example, do they need .ai, .eps, or png?
-Also, ensure you have the relevant information on Max. printing area and minimum DPI (digital pixels per inch).
+nsure that you have the print design in the correct format you will need for your chosen technique.
+For example, does your printing company need .ai, .eps, or .png files?
+Also, ensure you have the relevant information on your maximum printing area and minimum DPI (digital pixels per inch).
 Don't make guesses on these details; contact your printing company ahead of time.